Update (Feb 2021): Robin is no longer at Excel as CCO.

 Original article on new senior management (published January 7th 2020):

-UK-based esports organisation Excel Esports, who field a League of Legends team in the LEC, have hired a new chief operating officer and chief commercial officer.
+UK-based esports organisation Excel Esports, who field a League of Legends team in the LEC, have hired a new chief executive officer and chief commercial officer.

 Wouter Sleijffers (pictured left) who worked as Fnatic’s CEO for four years, joins as Excel’s new CEO, while Adidas’ former director of global sports marketing, Robin McCammon (right), has joined Excel as chief commercial officer.